Today's Articles

 Forced to leave Howard University because of the Depression, Knight was directed to the Works Progress Administration artists' workshop led by noted sculptor Augusta Savage.
 In this arena, Gwendolyn Knight's creativity flourished.
 Savage became Knight's teacher and mentor.
 Knight's main body of work consists of portraits and still-life art.
 She found inspiration in African sculpture, the impressionists, dance, and theater.
 Studying line and movement, she preferred working with models.
 Because she still traveled a great deal, her subjects were often people she met while away from home.

 Although oil was her favorite medium, she moved into printmaking because it proved less time-consuming.
-Her style was light and airy, with minimal lines allowing empty space to define a piece.
-Often the posters of her subjects revealed a genuine knowledge of modern dance.
+Her style was light and airy, with minimal lines allowing space to define a piece.
+Often, the posters of her subjects revealed a genuine knowledge of modern dance.
 She received numerous awards and honors, including the National Honor Award presented by the Women's Caucus for Art, the Cornish Lifetime Achievement Award in Seattle, the Centennial Award of Merit from Arizona State University, the Pioneer Award from the 12th annual Artist's Salute to Black History Month in Los Angeles, and two honorary doctorate degrees from Seattle University and the University of Minnesota.

 Her works graced the art collections of Hampton University, New York City's Museum of Modern Art, the Francine Seders Gallery in Seattle, and the St. Louis Art Museum.
-Gwendolyn Knight, the wife of the late artist Jacob Lawrence passed away on February 18, 2005.
+Gwendolyn Knight, the wife of the late artist Jacob Lawrence, passed away on February 18, 2005.

 To be an Artist